Herculaneum: Secrets of the Buried City - Exclusive Guided Tour

 The first approach is spectacular: the ancient town sits at the bottom of an archaeological hole about 60 feet deep.
 From the top, you can see the entire excavated area at once, dominated by the impressive silhouette of Mt.
 Vesuvius in the background: a stunning view and a great photo opportunity!

-At the very bottom lays the marina, where about 300 human skeletons were found with a fossilized boat and some fishing tools.
+At the very bottom lies the marina, where about 300 human skeletons were discovered with a fossilised boat and some fishing tools.

-Crossing a modern bridge, we will start to discover the garden of the “House of the Albergo”, where quince trees were replanted following the evidence of carbonized roots of these ancient fruit trees.
+Crossing a modern bridge, we will start the discovery with the garden of the so-called “House of the Albergo”.
+Here, quince trees have been replanted, following the evidence of carbonised roots of these popular fruit trees.

-Our next stop is the Council Hall of the Augustali, where you can admire beautifully preserved frescoes depicting Hercules.
+Our next stop is the Council Hall of the Augustales, where you can admire beautifully preserved frescoes depicting Hercules.

-You will visit the House of Neptune and Amphitrite, to see the wonderful mosaics decorating the outdoor ‘biclinium’ (dining room); this was probably the house of a merchant.
-In fact, it was related to a shop with its counter, containers for food and wine, and fossilized wooden shelves still hanging on the walls!
+You will visit the House of Neptune and Amphitrite, to see the wonderful mosaics decorating the outdoor “biclinium” (dining room); this was probably the house of a merchant.
+In fact, it connects to the nearby shop with its food and wine counter, and wooden shelves carbonised, still hanging on the walls!

 Nearby, the Grande Palestra – a large outdoor Gym – is a glorious public sporting place.
 It remains buried for about three-quarters, but we can move underground into the cross-shaped pool.
 It feels like being an archaeologist moving under the volcanic couch.